grand-mother/grand/granddb/readme.md

 # DataManager

 Datamanager object is the main object to access datas.
 It first get it's configuration from an inifile (config.ini by default).
+To run into docker, you need to use the grandlib/dev:1.2 version to have all the requested libraries.

 ## Inifile